Structure

 Structure#

 FEniCS-SZ is intended as a hyper open source resource for developing and understanding thermal models of subduction zones.
-It is presented online as a non-interactive jupyter book and as a set of jupyter notebooks in a github repository, which are accessible interactively through a suitable jupyter server (see usage the instructions).
+It is presented online as a non-interactive jupyter book and as a set of jupyter notebooks in a github repository, which are accessible interactively through a suitable jupyter server (see the usage instructions).
 The vast majority of development takes places in the jupyter notebooks, which are contained in the notebooks folder of the repository and are converted to html pages online.
 All remaining folders of the repository contain auxiliary or automatically generated files.

 The jupyter notebooks are split into three sections both in the repository and online: